HyperloopUPV-H8/h8-backend/README.md

-# Backend-H8
+# Ethernet View - Backend

-This is the official backend for the HyperloopUPV pod control interface.
+This is the official backend for the HyperloopUPV verification software *Ethernet View*.

 ## Building